 I try not to pay full price.
-I can’t say never but I really spend a lot of time looking for the best possible deals.
+I can’t say never, but I really spend a lot of time looking for the best possible deals.

-Working with an Extremely Limited Budget
+How to Shop for Clothing With an Extremely Limited Budget

 “Stocking-up” on Clothes and Shoes

-But I don’t just stock-up or buy things for the next season- I have a system that I follow.
+But I don’t just stock up or buy things for the next season- I have a system that I follow.

-The only exception would be if it is a store I honestly shop at a lot and it gives me value all the time.
+The only exception would be if it is a store I honestly shop at a lot, and it gives me value all the time.
 (Not 10% after I rack up hundreds of points on full-priced items type of value).
-Target has a debit and credit card option so I have their card.
+Target has a debit and credit card option, so I have their card.
 They offer 5% off EVERY purchase and free shipping all the time.

 What system do you have in place for shopping?
 Do you buy things in advance?